3 Essential Things to Have In Your General Contractor Contract

 Conditions are the terms and obligations binding on the parties to a contract.
 In a contract for a project, the General Contractor must ensure that it contains is the following 3 conditions:

 Under this condition, the scope of the work to be done will be fully disclosed.
-In addition, the warranties and assurances provided by both the contractor and the client will be highlighted.
-Also the condition of the sites and other insurance details will also be provided.
+In addition,highlight the warranties and assurances provided by both the contractor and the client.
+Also the condition of the sites and provide other insurance details.

 This condition also indicates the party responsible for the obtaining of licenses and permits among others.
 This is the most basic condition of the contract, as it goes to the essence of the whole contract.

 Also important is the condition detailing the Timeline and Payment Schedule of the whole contract.
 This condition is particularly important to ensure convenience and proper planning.
-In this section, the timeframe for the completion of the project will be stated.
+In this section, state the timeframe for the completion of the project.
 This includes the:

 - commencement date and the proposed date for completion;

-- various milestones and completion levels are included in the contract
+- include the various milestones and completion levels in the contract

-- process of handling delays and extensions in the completion of the project will also be indicated.
+- also indicate the process of handling delays and extensions in the completion of the project.

 This section also outlines the payment plans for the project; whether there is installment payment, or payment according to the milestone or even a lump sum payment.
-And it outlines the steps to be taken in the case of payment defaults especially from the client.
+And it outlines the steps to follow in the case of payment defaults especially from the client.

-Another condition that must be included by a general contractor in a contract is the Dispute Resolution Clause.
+A general contractor must include another condition in a contract: the Dispute Resolution Clause.
 Considering the frequency at which disputes arise in this kind of transaction, the success of the job is largely determined by the efficiency of the dispute resolution mechanisms put in place.

 The contractor and client have to agree on effective and practical means of resolving the different kind of disputes that may arise.
-The process for addressing delays and extensions should be provided.
-The means of addressing defaults in payments should also be included.
+Provide the process for addressing delays and extensions.
+Include the means of addressing defaults in payments.
 These means could range from:

 - Contractor and Client In-house Negotiations,